Community-Blueprint-Development/webs-minimal-theme/pages/about.md

 ---

-Content Creation: Restemblance, LLC.
+Content Creation: Restemblance, LLC at restemblance@icloud.com.
 Credit to Minimal Mistakes by Michael Rose.